-In fact, this kind of blog, which principally will be using the Hiligaynon or Ilonggo dialect, has already been reserved in my subconscious mind several years ago, waiting for an appropriate time to be hatched and it's by coincidence that this group of bloggers had discussed and interpolated about it.
+In fact, this kind of blog, which principally will be using the Ilonggo dialect, has already been reserved in my subconscious mind several years ago, waiting for an appropriate time to be hatched and it's by coincidence that this group of bloggers had discussed and interpolated about it.

 Thus Tumandok was born as a repositories of dialect literary works, thoughts and ideas of Ilonggo writers and even the wise sayings or wisdom of those learned and intellectual native of Western Visayas and the Negrense.

 Principally, it is intended for those Ilonggo, not only the native of Iloilo but also those who are born in Western Visayas, Philippines and who are in the other parts of the country, migrating abroad.
 They are very much welcome here to share their prolific ideas, display their writing prowess as contributors to this blog.